Pain is the sum of all inputs...

 The takeaway is that tapping a variety of methods to learn and practice one’s skill set may be the fastest road to mastery.
 In other words, the most efficient way to move information from explicit to implicit memory is through multi-media formats, which include visual, touch, audio, and other sensory inputs.
 For example, participating in various hands-on workshops and research conferences exposes the brain to diverse viewpoints on the same subject, making learning more fun and engaging, and, therefore, more effective.

-To expand your skill set, practice does make perfect, but the process can be speeded along by exposure to a variety of learning mediums, such as books, DVDs, audio recordings, and technique demonstrations from an array of educators.
+To expand your skillset, practice does make perfect, but the process can be speeded along by exposure to a variety of learning mediums, such as books, DVDs, audio recordings, and technique demonstrations from an array of educators.
 The brain loves novel stimuli, such as playfully practicing techniques while viewing yourself in a mirror or teaching a new routine to a partner.
 Adding emotion to your sessions through playful practice further stimulates the brain’s amygdala function, causing memories to move more quickly from explicit to implicit.
-Rolf was right when she implied that you can’t teach experience — but we now know the process of mastery can be accelerated.
+You can’t teach experience — but mastery can be accelerated through proper input.